zedicus25/NotesMVVM/README.md

 # Simple notes with pattern MVVM

+The note application is made through the MVVM pattern

 This app is built using WPF and Material Design.

 Interaction with the database is done using a SQL client.